Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 20 Oktober 2025 10.52.22 UTC
+- WIB: Senin, 20 Oktober 2025 11.34.23 UTC
-- WITA: Senin, 20 Oktober 2025 11.52.22 UTC
+- WITA: Senin, 20 Oktober 2025 12.34.23 UTC
-- WIT: Senin, 20 Oktober 2025 12.52.22 UTC
+- WIT: Senin, 20 Oktober 2025 13.34.23 UTC

 Kutipan Inspiratif:
-"We have more media than ever and more technology in our lives.
-It's supposed to help us communicate, but it has the opposite effect of isolating us."
+"Success is a state of mind.
+If you want success, start thinking of yourself as a success."

-Kategori: technology
+Kategori: success